JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 >
 > Walt Disney

-Each of the parks offer many parks and attractions geared towards adults, with fun for the kids at every corner; The Magic Kingdom brings Disney classics to life, Hollywood Studios personifies the golden age of movies (and has a few roller coaters), Animal Kingdom brings the zoo into the 21st century, and EPCOT is the adult paradise of tomorrow.
+Each of the parks offer many attractions geared towards adults, with fun for the kids at every corner; The Magic Kingdom brings Disney classics to life, Hollywood Studios personifies the golden age of movies (and has a few roller coaters), Animal Kingdom brings the zoo into the 21st century, and EPCOT is the adult paradise of tomorrow.

 ### Magic Kingdom